kubesphere/website/content/en/blogs/faas-openfunction.md

   OpenFunction Events draws on some Argo Events design and also introduces Dapr.
 The overall architecture is divided into 3 parts:

   + **EventSource**: an interface, which is implemented by asynchronous functions, for a variety of event sources to automatically scale based on the metrics of the event sources, making event consumption more resilient.
   + **EventBus**: `EventBus` uncouples EventBus from the specific Message Broker at the bottom layer through the capability of Dapr.
 You can integrate various MQ.
-There are two ways to handle an `EventSource` consumption event.
+There are two ways to handle an event consumed by `EventSource`.
 One is to invoke the synchronous function and waiting for the function to return the result; the other is to write it into `EventBus` to trigger an asynchronous function when EventBus receives the event.
   + **Trigger**: `Trigger` filters various events through different expressions in `EventBus`, and writes them into `EventBus` to trigger another asynchronous function.

 Want to have a look at the practical use cases for OpenFunction?
 Refer to [Serverless Use Case: Elastic Kubernetes Log Alerts with OpenFunction and Kafka](https://kubesphere.io/blogs/serverless-way-for-kubernetes-log-alert/).